wp-plugins/fl3r-user-agent-comments/readme.txt

 * Added more browsers and OS.
 Added 4 web spiders or bots.

 = 0.5 =
 * Dashboard comments icons glitch patched.
-Support to 32px icon size.
+Support to 32px icons size.

 = 0.2 =
 * Added 50+ browsers and 80+ OS support.